lweasel/piquant/docs/quantifiers.rst

 In preparation for quantifying transcripts with *Kallisto*, the *Kallisto* ``index`` command is executed to create a Kallisto index for the input transcript set (for more information on *Kallisto* commands, see the *Kallisto* `manual <http://pachterlab.github.io/kallisto/manual.html>`_).

-Then, when quantifying transcripts with *Kallisto* for a set of simulated RNA-seq reads, the *Kallisto* ``quant`` command is executed with a value of 200 for the ``--fragment-length`` option (estimated average fragment length) when single-end reads are being quantified.
+Then, when quantifying transcripts with *Kallisto* for a set of simulated RNA-seq reads, the *Kallisto* ``quant`` command is executed, with the ``--single`` option specified and a value of 200 for the ``--fragment-length`` option (estimated average fragment length) when single-end reads are being quantified.
+The ``--bias`` option is specified in all cases, indicating that *Kallisto* should performed sequence-based bias correction.

-After transcripot abundance estimation has completed, of the files output by *Kallisto* only ``abundance.txt`` is retained (unless the ``--nocleanup`` option was specified when the ``run_quantification.sh`` script was created).
+After transcriptome abundance estimation has completed, of the files output by *Kallisto* only ``abundance.txt`` is retained (unless the ``--nocleanup`` option was specified when the ``run_quantification.sh`` script was created).
 Relative transcript abundances are extracted from this file in units of TPM (transcripts per million).